-Why is it cooked slowly over a low heat?
+Why is it cooked slowly over low heat?
 Milk has a tendency to scorch if you boil it, but it thickens slightly when you heat it to just under boiling.
-It doesn't thicken a lot, just enough to opaque, or not see though.
-Almost a mild gravy.
+It doesn't thicken a lot, just enough to become opaque (i.e., not transparent).
+It is almost like a mild gravy.

-This dish is done in two pans.
-One for the milk and seasonings, and one to sauté the oysters in butter until they are finney, meaning that you cook them in the butter long enough that the edge of the oyster gets all rippled.
+This dish is prepared in two pans.
+One is for the milk and seasonings, and the other is to sauté the oysters in butter until they are "finney," meaning that you cook them in the butter long enough that the edge of the oyster becomes rippled.
 At that point, they are ready to merge with the milk.

 - 2 quarts milk

 - 3/4 cup oyster liquor

 - Heat the milk over low heat.
 Drain the oysters and retain the liquid, or liquor.
 Add the liquor to the milk as it is heating.

 - In a separate pan, heat the oysters in butter over medium heat.
 When they become finney, add the Worchestershire sauce.

 - Mix the milk and oysters together.
 Add salt and pepper.
 Simmer for 15 minutes.